Double metasurfaces and Optimal transport: Introduction

 We would like to thank Alessio Figalli for his comments and suggestions on an earlier version of this paper \cite{2025:arxivfirstversion}.
-His feedback helped clarify the presentation of the results in Section~\ref{sec:construction of metasurfaces}, which in that version were established using flows of vector fields in combination with the partial regularity theory discussed in Section \ref{sec:regularity of the optimal map and costs}.
+His feedback helped clarify the presentation of the results in Section~\ref{sec:construction of metasurfaces}, which were established in that earlier version using flows of vector fields in combination with the partial regularity theory discussed in Section~\ref{sec:regularity of the optimal map and costs}.